lfex/logjam/README.md

 2015-12-17 13:08:04.163 [<0.7.0>] [info] Application lager started on ...
 ```

-ou may or may not see a message logged to the console, depending upon your log-level setting in ``lfe.config``.
+You may or may not see a message logged to the console, depending upon your log-level setting in `lfe.config`.

 ## Usage [&#x219F;](#table-of-contents)

-The ``logjam`` module includes all the logging functions you may be used to in other logging frameworks.
+The `logjam` module includes all the logging functions you may be used to in other logging frameworks.
 These allow you do make calls like the following:

 ```cl
 (logjam:info "An informative message")